spham395/05-Python-Programming/03_Flow_Control/08_recursion.md

 **Base Case**

-If the problem can be solved now, then the functions solves it and returns
+If the problem can be solved now, then the function solves it and returns

 **Recursive Case**